-We have convertible debt outstanding as of June 30, 2015 related to our 4.50% convertible senior notes due 2020, which we issued in July 2013 in the aggregate principal amount of \$125.0 million.
-The convertible senior notes are convertible into common stock upon satisfaction of certain conditions.
-The convertible senior notes bear interest at a fixed rate of 4.50% per year, payable semiannually in arrears on January 15 and July 15 of each year.
-The convertible senior notes will mature on July 15, 2020 unless earlier repurchased by us or converted at the option of holders.
-See Note 7, "Borrowings," in the accompanying notes to condensed consolidated financial statements for additional information.
+In July 2013, we issued convertible notes in the aggregate principal amount of \$125.0 million.
+The convertible notes are convertible into common stock upon satisfaction of certain conditions.
+The convertible notes bear interest at a fixed rate of 4.50% per year, payable semiannually in arrears on January 15 and July 15 of each year.
+The convertible notes will mature on July 15, 2020 unless earlier repurchased by us or converted at the option of holders.
+On April 13, 2016, we entered into the conversion agreements with certain holders of our convertible notes.
+Under the conversion agreements, such holders agreed to convert an aggregate principal amount of \$64.2 million of convertible notes held by them.
+See Note 10, "Borrowings," and Note 13, "Subsequent Events," in the accompanying notes to condensed consolidated financial statements for additional information.